-- (b) hospitals and special hospital districts: October 15; - (c) higher education, state agencies not specifically named elsewhere in this Subsection, district courts, district attorneys, the New Mexico finance authority, the New Mexico lottery authority, and other agencies with June 30 fiscal year-ends that are reported as component units in the state of New Mexico ACFR: November 1; - (d) school districts, New Mexico taxation and revenue department, New Mexico children youth and families department, New Mexico department of health, New Mexico department of transportation, New Mexico department of workforce solutions, HSD, GSD, New Mexico early childhood education and care department, [SLO7] state land office and [NMCD] New Mexico corrections department: November 15; - (e) PED, New Mexico department of homeland security and emergency management, the state investment council, [and the three post employment benefit agencies] PERA, ERB, and [the retiree health care authority)] RHCA: the Wednesday before Thanksgiving day; - (f) counties, incorporated counties (of which Los Alamos is the only one), workforce investment boards, councils of governments, [and] the New Mexico mortgage finance authority, and the state of New Mexico component appropriation funds (state general fund): December 1; - (g) local public bodies and municipalities: December 15; - (h) the state of New Mexico ACFR: December 31: - (i) [the ERB,] PERA, ERB and [retiree health care authority] RHCA schedules of employer allocations reports and related employer guides required by [Subsections Z] Subsections Y and AA of 2.2.2.10 NMAC: June 15: - (j) agencies with a fiscal year-end other than June 30 shall submit the audit report no later than five months after the fiscal year-end; - (k) regarding component unit reports (e.g., housing authorities, charter schools, hospitals, foundations, etc.), all separate audit reports prepared by an auditor that is different from the primary government's auditor, are due fifteen days before the primary government's audit report is due, unless some other applicable due date requires the report to be submitted earlier; - (I) [any agency that requires its report to be released by December 31st for any reason (bonding, GFOA, etc.): the earlier of its agency due date or December 1; - (m) any agency that requires its report to be released by any specific date (e.g., due to board meeting, federal reporting, etc.): the earlier of its agency due date or one month prior to the requested release date; and - [(n)] (m) late audit or AUP reports of any agency (not performed in the current reporting period): not more than six months after the date the contract was executed. - (2) If an audit report is not delivered on time to the state auditor, the auditor shall include this instance of non-compliance with Subsection A of 2.2.2.9 NMAC as an audit finding in the audit report.
+- (b) hospitals and special hospital districts: October 15; - (c) higher education, state agencies not specifically named elsewhere in this subsection, district courts, district attorneys, the New Mexico finance authority, the New Mexico lottery authority, and other agencies with June 30 fiscal year-ends that are reported as component units in the state of New Mexico ACFR: November 1; - (d) school districts, New Mexico taxation and revenue department, New Mexico children youth and families department, New Mexico department of health, New Mexico department of transportation, New Mexico department of workforce solutions, HSD, GSD, New Mexico early childhood education and care department, state land office and New Mexico corrections department: November 15; - (e) PED, New Mexico department of homeland security and emergency management, the state investment council, PERA, ERB and RHCA: the Wednesday before Thanksgiving day; - (f) counties, incorporated counties (of which Los Alamos is the only one), workforce investment boards, councils of governments, the New Mexico mortgage finance authority, and the state of New Mexico component appropriation funds (state general fund): December 1; - (g) local public bodies and municipalities: December 15; - (h) the state of New Mexico ACFR: December 31; - (i) PERA, ERB and RHCA schedules of employer allocations reports and related employer guides required by Subsections Y and AA of 2.2.2.10 NMAC: June 15; - (j) agencies with a fiscal year-end other than June 30 shall submit the audit report no later than five months after the fiscal year-end; - (k) regarding component unit reports (e.g., housing authorities, charter schools, hospitals, foundations, etc.), all separate audit reports prepared by an auditor that is different from the primary government's auditor, are due fifteen days before the primary government's audit report is due, unless some other applicable due date requires the report to be submitted earlier; - (l) any agency that requires its report to be released by any specific date (e.g., due to board meeting, federal reporting, etc.): the earlier of its agency due date or one month prior to the requested release date; and - (m) late audit or AUP reports of any agency (not performed in the current reporting period): not more than six months after the date the contract was executed. - (2) If an audit report is not delivered on time to the state auditor, the auditor shall include this instance of non-compliance with Subsection A of 2.2.2.9 NMAC as an audit finding in the audit report.
 This requirement is not negotiable.
 If appropriate, the finding may also be reported as a significant deficiency or material weakness in the operation the agency's internal controls over financial reporting pursuant to AU-C 265.